 Global Floods Initiative

-Truly multidisciplinary, the initiative integrates the expertise of leading environmental and industrial engineers, in partnership with private companies from manufacturing and insurance industries, government agencies, and international organizations.
+Truly multidisciplinary, this initiative integrates the expertise of leading environmental and industrial engineers, in partnership with private companies from manufacturing and insurance industries, government agencies, and international organizations.

 - A comprehensive climate risk management strategy